BioPAX/validator/biopax-validator-command/src/main/resources/README.txt

 Debugging

+There are several levels...

-- to disable LTW AOP - edit the META-INF/aop.xml
+- to disable LTW AOP, set <context:load-time-weaver aspectj-weaving="off"/>
+  in the applicationContext.xml; or edit the META-INF/aop.xml
-- to "physically" exclude a rule from being checked - in java source file comment out the @Component annotation (the bean won't be auto-created).
+- to "physically" exclude any rule from being checked - in java source file comment out the @Component annotation (the bean won't be auto-created).
 - set "<ruleName>.behavior=ignore" in the messages.properties file
    (good to test AOP and configuration without doing real validation).